 The more cars there are, the less left-turn drivers pay attention to pedestrians

 And there is plenty of research to back this up.
 Researchers from Oregon who studied motorists’ behavior and eye movement with the help of a driving simulator found that:

-- The more cars and the fewer pedestrian there are, the less car drivers pay attention to pedestrians when turning left.
+- The more cars and the fewer pedestrians there are, the less car drivers pay attention to pedestrians when turning left.

 - With fewer people crossing the intersection, car drivers are less likely to notice pedestrians.

-- More cars means that the left-turn driver’s attention will be focused on oncoming traffic rather than pedestrians.
+- More cars mean that the left-turn driver’s attention will be focused on oncoming traffic rather than pedestrians.